 DIMITRIJEVIC, BRACO / GRAHAM, DAN / KAWARA, ON / OPALKA, ROMAN Braco Dimitrijevic.
 Dan Graham.
 On Kawara.
 Roman Opalka.
 Galerie Rene Block, Berlin, Germany.
 1977.

 Exhibition catalogue.
 Black and white.
 Wrappers.
 Perfect bound.
 Edition of 2000 copies.
 Text in German.
-Excellent condition.
+Very good condition.
+Light creasing to cover.
 5.75 x 4".
 Unpaginated.
 Conceptual Art.

 $ 55.00 Book Item# 9495w